 It goes with the territory — quite literally — but we love Italian food here at Bookings For You.
 And we just so happen to know a fair few bloggers who love Italian food just as much as we do.
 After the success of our 2017 #BFYmasterclass with Palazzo Tronconi, we had so much fun we knew we had to do it again.
-So, last Wednesday and Thursday we invited some down to our Surrey HQ to enjoy a fantastic Tuscan masterclass hosted by the wonderful Giovanni family (and owners of the incredible Country Relais and Spa Le Capanne estate…).
+So, we invited some bloggers back down to our Surrey HQ to enjoy a fantastic Tuscan masterclass hosted by the wonderful Giovanni family (and owners of the incredible Country Relais and Spa Le Capanne estate…).

 We joined in — getting hands on with the pasta shaping, garlic wiping and wild boar scoffing — but also managed to learn a fair bit along the way: